Hubert

 customElements.define('my-component', MyComponent);

-Step 4: Use the component
+Step 4: Using the component

 Once registered, you can use your component like any other HTML element by adding it to your page.